TABLE OF CONTENTS

 To find wholesalers for possible partnerships, you will have to do some more digging.
 A generally known piece of information in this industry is that wholesalers aren’t good at marketing.
 You may not be able to easily run across legitimate wholesalers with a Google search.
 You’ll need to be patient and ask around.

 Step 1: Contact the Manufacturer

+Product sourcing is the most important part of your business because this is what your customers will see: your products.
 Once you’ve decided what you’re going to sell in your drop ship business, you can reach out directly to manufacturers and ask them to provide you with their wholesale suppliers.
 That way, you know you’re in contact with legitimate wholesalers who are already doing business with the manufacturers.